 U.S. wild-caught Caribbean spiny lobster is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

 There are several stocks of Caribbean spiny lobster.
 Their population levels are unknown.

-At recommended levels in the South Atlantic, Gulf of Mexico, St. Thomas, St. John, and St. Croix.
-Reduced to end overfishing in Puerto Rico.
+At recommended levels in the South Atlantic, Gulf of Mexico, St. Thomas, St. John, St. Croix, and Puerto Rico.

 Lobster trap closures are in place in some areas to prevent damage to ocean bottom habitat.

 Regulations are in place to minimize bycatch.

 - There is one stock in the southeast Atlantic—the South Atlantic/Gulf of Mexico stock.
 In addition, there are three stocks in the Caribbean—the Puerto Rico, St. Thomas/St. John, and St. Croix stocks.

 - According to the 2010 stock assessment, the population status of the South Atlantic/Gulf of Mexico stock is unknown (there was too much uncertainty in the data to make a stock status determination).

 - The population status of the Puerto Rico, St. John/St. Thomas, and St. Croix stocks are unknown because these stocks have not been assessed.